theharshitkumar/chatgpt-schema/README.md

 # Getting Started

-Clone this project, and `uv sync`.
+Clone this project, and run `uv sync`.

 Export your ChatGPT data.
+ChatGPT creates multiple `.json` files in a single `.zip` file.

-Place your `conversations.json` in the root of this project.
+Extract and place it in the root of the project.

-Run `scripts/parse_and_validate.py` to process your conversations, see the output, and identify any validation errors.
+Run `process_chatgpt_conversations.py \path\to\your_folder` to process your conversations, see the output, and identify any validation errors.

+or rename the folder to `chatgpt-conversations` to automatically pick the folder with your conversations.

 Based on Pydantic's descriptive error messages (if any), update the models as needed.
 When you're done, we would greatly appreciate a pull request!